wa1hco/Tiny_Sequencer_Software/README.md

 environment is VS Code...it just ended up too big for the Arduino IDE.

 The software supports one Key input and 4 contact closure outputs.
-The input is configurable for either High or Low for key asserted.
+Key input is an optoisolator diode with voltage and current limiting.
+The Key input is asserted when 5 to 15 volts is present on the terminal.
+The Key input has about 2.2K impedance.
+The user can configure the two isolated Key contacts for Volts to Key or Ground to key.
 Each output is contact closure configurable for normally CLOSED or OPEN state when not keyed.
 But when powered off, the contacts are OPEN.

 Other features of the software
 * optional USB serial communication with a computer
 * USB interface for programming or comms based on jumper
-* ability to key using RTS
+* ability to key using RTS, RTS UP requests Tx
-* ability to read state of key using CTS
+* ability to read state of key using CTS, CTS UP indicates ready to modulate
-* user configurable assert and release times for each step
+* user configurable tx delay and rx delay times for each step
 * user configurable transmit timeout

 Internal Key variable is the OR of external Key and CTS, ANDed with optional Key timeout